 All-in-all, I had a SPECTACULAR time and I now understand all the hype associated with Vegas.

 If you’re going to Vegas, here are my suggestions for places to hit:

-My overall sentiment associated with Vegas has absolutely nothing to do with Vegas….it has to do with me.
-A lot of people are content living their lives within religiously upright standards declared by the loudest Pharisees, but that's all balderdash to me.
+The big lesson I learned in Vegas has nothing to do with Vegas; it has to do with me.
+A lot of people are content living their lives within religiously upright standards declared by the loudest Pharisees, but that's B.S. to me.
 Yes, I use spiritual wisdom when making decisions, and I truly value my close friends' God-given wisdom.
 But spirituality & morals are different than religious rules.
-If you tune your perception to God's frequency, you won't have to live according to man's rules.
+If you tune your mind to God's frequency, you won't have to live according to [religious] man's rules.
 Live your life how God is leading you, not by the leading of other people.
 Experience things, don't fear them.
-If your intent is not to offend God, He will let you know when you are sinning.
+If your intent is not to offend God, He’ll tell you know when you’re sinning.
 But don't live in a tiny little box your entire life to keep from maybe possibly accidentally sinning.
 That in itself is a sin to me – a waste of a lifetime.

 With that said: GO TRAVEL!
 Experience the world!
 Live a full life!
 I know I am.